GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2024-10-20 17:24:29 IST
+This content is dynamically generated in Indian Time (IST): 2024-10-20 17:53:47 IST

 Current Weather in Coimbatore:
-Temperature: 31.88 °C
+Temperature: 27.88 °C
-Condition: broken clouds
+Condition: mist